jasendorf/ReverseRaffle/readme.txt

 Reverse Raffle Board
 Author: Eric L Griffin

-This was project to create a configurable display if a Reverse Raffle board.
+This was project to create a system to configure and display a reverse raffle board.
+Reverse Raffles are a popular fundraiser that typically includes a dinner prior to the raffle and then a raffle.
+Commonly there are 100 to 300 tickets sold, and then all the sold tickets are displayed and the the first ticket draw out will win a cash prize and then every tenth ticket thereafter until there are 10 tickets remaining.

 What is a Reverse Raffle
 ------------------------
 Refreshments ...
 Dinner ...
 Raffle

-A Reverse Raffle fundraiser is often a dinner

 Reverse Raffle Common Rules
 ---------------------------